 Business Travel Accompanied by a Spouse:

 Expenses incurred by a spouse while traveling with an employee are not recoverable.
 Furthermore, any premium induced as a result of the spouse (i.e., additional room charge) will be borne by the employee.

 All business related calls are reimbursable.
 A reasonable amount (one or two per day) of personal calls are also reimbursable.

 Except when claiming per-diem, all “original” receipts must accompany a claim for reimbursement.
 In certain instances, (i.e., toll, taxi, etc.) receipts are not furnished.
 In these situations, the reimbursement request must clearly explain the nature of the charge and why a receipt was not provided.
 Limitations exist on meals, see per-diem below.

-Claims for reimbursement are to be submitted within 90 calendar days following the trip.
-Claims for expenses incurred in the months of April, May, or June must be submitted by July 15.
-Please note that claims from a prior fiscal year will not be paid.
+Claims for reimbursement are to be submitted within 90 calendar days following the trip, but no later than July 15 following the end of the fiscal year.
+Claims from a prior fiscal year will not be paid.

 The meal per-diem, periodically adjusted for inflation, is $55.00, as follows:

 Unless specifically authorized by the Chancellor or College President's, meal amounts exceeding the per-diem limit will not be reimbursed.
 Moreover, if a conference registration includes meals as part of the fee, then per-diem for that meal may not be additionally claimed.